gauravmalhot/wranglingdataflow/FAQ/faq.md

    2. Sink dataset should only be v2 dataset types.
    3. No polybase/staging support for SQL DW.
    4. Key Vault support for linked services in not supported
+   5. Source dataset names can only be alpha-numeric

 3. What is the difference between Mapping and Wrangling Data Flow?